ChewingPencils/evernote_alfred_workflows/ReadMe.md

 :	Notes not created by apps other than Evernote.

 **etitle**
-:	Search for notes that contain the query in the title
+:	Search for notes that contain the query in the title.

 **etitle+Shift**
 :	Search for notes that do not contain the query in the title.